-The entrance exam to medical school consists of a five-hour fusillade of hundreds of questions that, even with the best preparation, often leaves the test taker discombobulated and anxious.
-For some would-be physicians, the relentless pressure causes their reasoning abilities to slow and even shut down entirely.
+The entrance exam to medical school consists of a six-hour fusillade of hundreds of questions that, even with the best preparation, often leaves the test taker discombobulated and anxious.
+For some would-be physicians, the relentless pressure causes their reasoning abilities to slow or even shut down entirely.
 The experience—known variously as choking, brain freeze, nerves, jitters, folding, blanking out, the yips or a dozen other descriptive terms—is all too familiar to virtually anyone who has flubbed a speech, bumped up against writer’s block or struggled through a lengthy exam.

 For decades scientists thought they understood what happens in the brain during testing or a battlefront firefight.
 In recent years a different line of research has put the physiology of stress in an entirely new perspective.
 The response to stress is not just a primal reaction affecting parts of the brain that are common to a wide array of species ranging from salamanders to humans.
 Stress, in fact, can cripple our most advanced mental faculties, the areas of the brain most developed in primates.

 Older textbooks explained that the hypothalamus, an evolutionarily ancient structure lodged at the base of the brain, reacts to stress by triggering the secretion of a wave of hormones from the pituitary and adrenal glands, which makes the heart race, elevates blood pressure and diminishes appetite.
 Now research reveals an unexpected role for the prefrontal cortex, the area immediately behind the forehead that serves as the control center that mediates our highest cognitive abilities—among them concentration, planning, decision-making, insight, judgment and the ability to retrieve memories.
 The prefrontal cortex is the part of the brain that evolved most recently, and it can be exquisitely sensitive to even temporary everyday anxieties and worries.